Slaggard/WebrootAPIPowerShell-Scripts/README.md

 # WebrootAPIPowerShell-Scripts
-Powershell scripts to perform various tasks against Webroot GSM console using its Unity API
+Powershell scripts to perform various tasks against Webroot GSM console using its Unity API.

-I've been using these awhile but am new to GitHub, so this project's in-progress atm... -Adam
+I've been using these awhile but am new to GitHub, so this project's in-progress atm.
+Use at your risk, etc -Adam